-Comparing observed prevalence of SMI by gender using the same dataset females have a slightly higher prevalence than males at 1.4% compared to 1.1% for men, figure 65.
+Comparing observed prevalence of SMI by sex using the same dataset females have a slightly higher prevalence than males at 1.4% compared to 1.1% for men, figure 66.

-Figure 65: SMI by gender in Lambeth
+Figure 66: SMI by sex in Lambeth

-Looking at observed prevalence of SMI by ethnicity in Lambeth, figure 66, Caribbean has the largest proportion at 3.7% closely followed by Other Black at 3.6%.
+Looking at observed prevalence of SMI by ethnicity in Lambeth, figure 67, Caribbean has the largest proportion at 3.7% closely followed by Other Black at 3.6%.
 The next highest prevalence is a third lower, African at 2.3%, showing how prevalence varies greatly by ethnicity.
 The White British proportion is close to the average for Lambeth at 1.4% and Other White have the lowest proportion for ethnicity at 0.9%.

-Figure 66: SMI by ethnicity in Lambeth
+Figure 67: SMI by ethnicity in Lambeth